Spain and Portugal's plight dominates Ibero-American meet

 It is already the second-biggest foreign investor in Brazil and Rajoy wants Spanish companies to get a slice of infrastructure projects, such as ports, highway and airports, including those for the 2014 World Cup and 2016 Olympics in Brazil.
 Rousseff will stay on in Spain for bilateral talks.

-Major Spanish firms such as Telefonica (TEF.MC) and banking giant Santander (SAN.MC) now rely on their Latin American operations, and Brazil in particular, for a hefty chunk of their profits as local markets decline.
+Major Spanish firms such as Telefonica and banking giant Santander now rely on their Latin American operations, and Brazil in particular, for a hefty chunk of their profits as local markets decline.

 SOLIDARITY